dbgannon/parsl-funcx/README.md

 funcx-on-azure-k8s.ipynb is the set of experiments that measure the performance of the BERT classifier running on a small 5 node kubernetes cluster.

 funcx-jetson.ipynb demonstrates running a funcx end point on a little jetson edge computing device.

+aws-sqs-example-final is the demo of streaming components with funcx